-- 6. Availability of Reports; pursuant to CWA section 308
+9. Severability; pursuant to CWA section 512

-Except for data determined to be confidential under 40 CFR 2, all reports prepared in accordance with the terms of this permit shall be available for public inspection at the offices of the Regional Administrator.
-As required by the CWA, permit applications, permits, and effluent data shall not be considered confidential. - 7.
-Removed Substances; pursuant to CWA section 301 Solids, sludges, filter backwash, or other pollutants removed in the course of treatment or control of wastewaters shall be disposed of in a manner such as to prevent any pollutant from such materials entering waters of the U.S. - 8.
-Severability; pursuant to CWA section 512 The provisions of this permit are severable, and if any provision of this permit, or the application of any provision of this permit to any circumstance, is held invalid, the application of such provision to other circumstances, and remainder of this permit, shall not be affected thereby. - 9.
-Civil and Criminal Liability; pursuant to CWA section 309 Except as provided in permit conditions on "Bypass" and "Upset", nothing in this permit shall be construed to relieve the permittee from civil or criminal penalties for noncompliance. - 10.
-Oil and Hazardous Substances Liability; pursuant to CWA section 311
+The provisions of this permit are severable, and if any provision of this permit, or the application of any provision of this permit to any circumstance, is held invalid, the application of such provision to other circumstances, and remainder of this permit, shall not be affected thereby.

+10. Civil and Criminal Liability; pursuant to CWA section 309

+Except as provided in permit conditions on "Bypass" and "Upset", nothing in this permit shall be construed to relieve the permittee from civil or criminal penalties for noncompliance.

+11. Oil and Hazardous Substances Liability; pursuant to CWA section 311

-Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties to which the permittee is or may be subject under Section 311 of the CWA. - 11.
-State, Tribe, or Territory Law; pursuant to CWA section 510 Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the operator from any responsibilities, liabilities, or penalties established pursuant to any applicable State, Tribe, or Territory law or regulation under authorities preserved by CWA section 510.
+Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties to which the permittee is or may be subject under Section 311 of the CWA.

+12. State, Tribe, or Territory Law; pursuant to CWA section 510

+Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the operator from any responsibilities, liabilities, or penalties established pursuant to any applicable State, Tribe, or Territory law or regulation under authorities preserved by CWA section 510.